I had a wonderful residence week back at the end of February! Here’s a roundup of my activities:

 CUSO Overture Reading Session

 Last fall, we invited composers who live within a 200-mile radius to submit 3-minute overtures to us; we chose five works from all of the entries we received.
 On March 3rd, we gathered the five composers (listed in the picture’s caption below), CUSO musicians, Maestro Alltop, audience members, and myself at the Hilton Garden Inn.
 I introduced each composer to the audience with a short interview; then CUSO gave a first reading of the composer’s overture.
 This was followed by Maestro Alltop, the composer, and myself working to bring out various aspects of the music, as well as to problem-solve spots that needed some adjusting.
 We ended each composer’s session with another reading of their overture.
 Halfway through the event, we held a 15-minute question-and-answer session with the audience while the musicians took a brief break.
 After all five composers’ pieces were workshopped, the audience and orchestra cast their votes for their favorite works.
 Our two winners are Maya Benyas’ Fantasy House Overture and Roger Zare’s Strontium Red.
 Both winners received $500, and will have their pieces performed by CUSO on their April 2019 concert in Foellinger Great Hall.
-For more information on all five of our wonderful finalists, click here.

 In all, this was one of the busiest weeks of my residence.
 Each activity brought home to me how music can be meaningfully integrated in our lives in ways both big and small.
 I look forward to returning to Champaign-Urbana in early April to take part in CUSO’s Youth Concerts, in which we explore The Composer’s Toolbox.